eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 Because JavaScript is an interpreted language, TypeScript is run separately.

 Type checkers generally do not attempt to look for defects that are only likely to occur.
-Type checkers generally only look for defects that are certainly wrong.
+They generally only look for uses of code that are certainly wrong.

 Nor do type checkers enforce subjective opinions that might change between projects.
-That means TypeScript does not attempt to enforce general best practices — only that values are used in type-safe ways.
+TypeScript does not attempt to enforce general best practices — only that values are used in type-safe ways.
 TypeScript won't detect likely mistakes that work within those types.

 Linters, on the other hand, primarily target likely defects and can also be used to enforce subjective opinions.